Do this...

 In fact, Java is very, very

-flexible in concatenating String
+flexible in concatenating Strings.
+You can use

 any type of data in a concatenation: